Best Packing Tips More Organized + Less Stressed

 8. STICK TO A COLOR PALETTE

-Sticking to a color palette ensures that you can wear more of your pieces together.
+Sticking to a colour palette ensures that you can wear more of your pieces together.
 You can bring less when everything matches!
 Our bottoms are usually blue or grey jeans, and a fun/patterned top.
 Our shoes always match our bottoms and tops can easily mix and match with any bottoms we bring.

 Since the children prefer sweaters when the weather turns chilly, we don’t have to worry about mismatching.
 Myself, however, I prefer cardigans and thus I have to watch carefully which shirt I match with which cardigan.
 This makes the packing process a little longer but then I know my two cardigans will go with any top I choose to wear that day.